As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 To state the obvious, firing pottery takes a long time.
 A bisque fire can take anything from three to eight hours, and a glaze fire takes about 8 hours.
 In addition to this, it can take another 12 hours for your kiln to cool down.
 So, it can take the best part of 24 hours to complete a glaze fire.
 Therefore, the question ‘can I leave my kiln unattended?’ is a burning issue.
 Pun intended.

 Some potters do leave their kiln unattended whilst it fires.
 However, all manufacturers and most potters will recommend not doing this.
 Things can go wrong with kilns.
 At best this leads to a kiln of ruined pottery.
 At worst it can lead to a damaged kiln or a studio fire.

 Reasons Potters May Leave a Kiln Unattended:

 - Firing takes time, and many potters don’t want to be chained to the studio whilst the kiln is in operation.
-This is particularly the case if your studio is not located at your home.
+This is particularly the case if your pottery studio is not located at your home.

 - Kilns are expensive to run, and you may want to capitalize on inexpensive electricity rates overnight.

 - You may be a production potter, producing large amounts of pottery, and firing regularly.
 As such, baby-sitting your kiln may not feel realistic.

 There are lots of different kinds of kiln.
 The most common are gas and electric.
 And of the two, electric kilns are the most commonly used.
 This is partly because most electric kilns come with digital control panels.